How to Help a PCP Addict

-Repeated use of PCP, even recreationally, can have severe psychological impact.
+Repeated use of PCP, even recreationally, can have a severe psychological impact.
 Aside from the typical dissociative effects, PCP can cause even more alarming effects.
-According to the National Drug Intelligence Center, users of PCP can become violent, suicidal, and experience symptoms of psychosis similar to those diagnosed with schizophrenia–such as delusions and paranoid thinking.
+According to the National Drug Intelligence Center, users of PCP can become violent and suicidal, and they may experience symptoms of psychosis similar to those of people diagnosed with schizophrenia—such as delusions and paranoid thinking.

-While withdrawal symptoms for PCP have not been established in humans, the “high” that the drug provides can help to cultivate the compulsion to use over and over–even when PCP has negatively impacted the user’s life.
+While withdrawal symptoms from PCP have not been established in humans, the “high” that the drug provides can help to cultivate a compulsion to use over and over—even when PCP use has negatively impacted the user’s life.
 The official substance abuse diagnosis in cases such as these would be termed phencyclidine use disorder.